14 December 2023

 There are four international airports: in Manila, Angeles City, Cebu and Davao City.

-The British FCO is currently advising against all travel to south-west Mindanao and the Sulu archipelago because of on-going terrorist activity Their website gives the latest travelling advice for the area.
+The British FCO is currently advising against travel Mindanao and the Sulu archipelago because of on-going terrorist activity Their website gives the latest travelling advice for the area.

 Find out more…